Search engine optimization (SEO) gets a bad reputation as being one of the hardest parts of marketing to succeed in.

-- Internal backlinks from one page of your website to another
+- Internal backlinks from one page of your website to another page on your website

 #3: Don’t Skip Out On Your Meta Description

-The goal of this meta description is to create a curiosity in the person that searched for our summit to want to click and learn more.
+The goal of this meta description is to create curiosity in the person who landed on the search result.
+You want the visitor to click and learn more.
 What does a premier gathering of digital marketers look like?
 Well, they have to click to find out.

-A meta description can be for a landing or sales page of your website or it could be for a blog post.
-If you’re writing a meta description for a blog post, you want to make sure that you’re showing what the reader is going to learn and planting a seed of curiosity so they’re motivated to find out.
+A meta description can be applied to a landing or sales page of your website.
+It could also be for a blog post.
+If you’re writing a meta description for a blog post, make sure that you highlight what the reader will learn by reading the blog post.
+Plant a seed that makes them want to click and learn more.

-Attracting your ideal client doesn’t have to be mind-boggling.
-With the help of 1 tool, you’ll be able to successfully attract and convert your dream clients.
+“Attracting your ideal client doesn’t have to be mind-boggling.
+With the help of 1 tool, you’ll be able to successfully attract and convert your dream clients.’

-The title of the article and the first sentence in the meta description tells the reader they’re going to learn how to attract their ideal client and it’s not going to be as hard as they thought.
+The title of the article and the first sentence in the meta description must be compelling.
+Here, they tell the reader they’re going to learn how to attract their ideal client and that it’s not going to be as hard as they thought.